cstollen/secure-microphone/README.md

 ## Appendix
 ### Serial Monitor
+- Fallback for wired UART over USB connection when the wireless logging does not work
 - A simple serial monitor using `cat` can be run to get the output of the hotword recognition:
   `$ cat /dev/ttyACM0`
-- The device has initialized, when the onboard LED lights up and it is waiting for a serial connection to resume.
-- The output consists of the recognized word, a score and the time since the start of the device.
+  - Modify if UART over USB device path differs

 ### Changing Microphone Settings
-- Important changeable parameters can be found in `secure-ip-mic-rp2040/src/hotword/config.h` including microphone and recognition configuration.
+- Important changeable parameters can be found in `secure-mic/src/hotword/config.h` including microphone and recognition configuration.

 ### Loading Test Data
 - To load testdata instead of using the microphone, uncomment `#define LOADDATA` in `secure-mic/src/hotword/audio_provider.cpp`.